 Build an inclusive community, encompassing all of Sonoma County’s diverse populations, that is conservation-minded, allied with nature, and has opportunities to act for climate resilience.

-Land conservation movements have historically been exclusive of indigenous and other communities of color, focusing only on a small segment of the community with financial assets and land resources.
-We believe that all people care about nature, but too many lack equitable access to quality environmental information and the opportunity to develop a relationship with their natural surroundings.
-To sustain land and biodiversity conservation efforts and create climate resiliency in the long term, all community members must be engaged with this effort.
-This begins with education, opportunity, and access to nature.
+Land conservation movements have historically been exclusive of communities of color.
+We believe that all people care about nature, but too many lack equitable access to information and the opportunity to develop a relationship with nature.
+To sustain conservation and climate resiliency, all community members must be engaged, which begins with education, opportunity, and access.

 Through our nature-based programs, we aim to increase equitable access to natural spaces, environmental information, and opportunities for engagement with projects that reflect and advance nature conservation efforts in Sonoma County.